TeboM/CyberOps-Training/README.md

 > Clickjacking - User clicking on malicious elements overlayed on top of legitimate content (think free movie websites)

 > Server-side attacks

+### Day 22
+> Introduction to web shells as techniques for gaining initial-access on targeted web servers and establishing persistence through remote command execution

 ...

 ---